jtreeves/standup-generator/README.md

 ## Requirements

-- TK
+- MacOS
-- TK
+- Perl 5
+- CLI configured to work with either zsh or bash

 ## Installation

 ### Download Package

 Ensure you already have Perl and CPAN on your local computer.
 (You can check this by executing `perl -v` and `cpan -v`, respectively.)
 If you do not already have CPAN's CLI shortcut, you can install it by executing `cpan App::cpanminus`.
+Download the package by executing this command in your CLI:

 ```
 cpan StandupGenerator